 “This international event remains an important part of developing the game overseas, and as such we will continue to review the ability to stage this tournament on the Sunshine Coast in 2022 or 2023”.

-The 2020 AFL International Cup will include teams from North America, Europe, Africa, Asia and the Pacific.
+The AFL International Cup includes men’s and women’s teams from North America, Europe, Africa, Asia and the Pacific.